VyasJaiswal137/google-cybersecurity-portfolio/03-network-and-network-security/Course-3-Projects/Project3-TCPDUMP extra/WebsiteRedirect.md

 1/0/0 A 203.0.113.22 (40)
 ```

-The first entry shows the source computer, `your.machine`, using port `52444` to send a DNS query to the DNS server, `dns.google.domain`.
-The query asks for the IPv4 address (`A` record) associated with `yummyrecipesforme.com`.

-The DNS server then responds to the same source port and provides the IP address `203.0.113.22` for the requested domain.
+The first section of the DNS and HTTP traffic log shows the source computer (`your.machine.52444`) using port `52444` to send a DNS resolution request to the DNS server (`dns.google.domain`) for `yummyrecipesforme.com`.
+The DNS server then responds with the IP address of the destination URL, `203.0.113.22`.

-In simple terms:

-**Computer → DNS server:** “What is the IP address of `yummyrecipesforme.com`?”

-**DNS server → Computer:** “The IP address is `203.0.113.22`.”

----

-## 2. Establishing a TCP Connection

-The next section shows the computer establishing a TCP connection with `yummyrecipesforme.com`:

 ```text
 14:18:36.786501 IP your.machine.36086 > yummyrecipesforme.com.http: